-(1) For full-time employees, approved applications will be limited to the cost of tuition for the approved course, specific examination fees and texts.
+(1) for full-time employees, approved applications will be limited to the cost of tuition for the approved course, specific examination fees and texts;

-(2) For part-time employees, approved applications will be prorated to the percentage of time worked over the last three months;
+(2) for part-time employees, approved applications will be prorated to the percentage of time worked over the last three months; and

-(3) Employees required to take courses by their Employer, subject to budget, all costs will be covered by the department;
+(3) employees required to take courses by the Employer, subject to budget, all costs will be covered by the department;

-- (4) The Staff Capacity Development Program applies to studies that are: - courses must be offered by a recognized educational institution or professional organization; - related to the specific job which the employee performs; - designed to broaden the employee's knowledge and/or develop potential to assume greater responsibility within the organization; - denied through the Haisla Capacity Development Society and other funding agencies; - makes transfer to other part of Haisla Nation Council. - (d) Purpose:
+(4) The Staff Development Program applies to studies that are:

+(i) courses must be offered by a recognized educational institution or professional organization;

+(ii) related to the specific job which the employee performs;

+(iii) designed to broaden the employee's knowledge and/or develop potential to assume greater responsibility within the organization;

+- (iv) denied through the Haisla Development Society and other funding agencies; and - (v) make transfer to other part of Haisla Nation Council. - (d) Purpose:

 Haisla Nation Council wishes to encourage employees to continually upgrade and develop their skills and knowledge through attendance at colleges and universities in part-time studies.
-This mutually beneficial Staff Capacity Development Program is provided for this purpose.
+The mutually beneficial Staff Development Program is provided for this purpose.